 - Lancer Eye Contour may be able to make the circles around the user’s eyes appear lighter

-What are the Disadvantages of Lancer Eye Contour?
+What are the Cons of Lancer Eye Contour?

 - Citric acid, an ingredient in this product is considered by some to be a carcinogen